 While budget concerns are absolutely relevant, some sponsors' obsession with deliverables can highlight misconceptions about the nature of the workshop (which is fine if they've never joined one) and deeper flaws in their understanding of software development.

-The main outcome of a discovery workshop is collective learning , the result of the many conversations needed to solve the massive-scale orange puzzle, but which cannot be effectively captured in a single artefact.
+The main outcome of a discovery workshop is collective learning , the result of the many conversations needed to solve the massive-scale orange puzzle, but which cannot be effectively captured in a single artifact.

-The colourful sequence of sticky notes on the paper roll can be a fantastic anchor for remembering important conversations in the days immediately following the workshop, but it won't be a good medium for those who didn't actively join the workshop.
+The colorful sequence of sticky notes on the paper roll can be a fantastic anchor for remembering important conversations in the days immediately following the workshop, but it won't be a good medium for those who didn't actively join the workshop.

 Sometimes exposing the contradictions of the current state is enough to trigger a specific response.
-But this is something that we can't promise.
+But this is something we can't promise.

 Overall, focusing on the deliverable will make you lose sight of the real workshop goal.